wpswings/membership-for-woocommerce/README.txt

-= Are there also any shortcodes available in the Membership for WooCommerce extension? = **Yes,** Membership for WooCommerceprovides functionality to the admin to customize the membership plan page and notifications through the shortcodes provided in Memberships >> Shortcodes space.
+= Are there also any shortcodes available in the Membership for WooCommerce extension? = **Yes,** Membership for WooCommerce provides functionality to the admin to customize the membership plan page and notifications through the shortcodes provided in Memberships >> Shortcodes space.
 The Membership for WooCommerce extension has an improved set of shortcodes for:

 * Membership Action Shortcodes
 * Membership Plans Shortcodes